A quick summary of this course

 - We have our own Pop-up Shop where we design, produce and sell a range of student made graphic art.

-- We have a creative student collective called 'Soup' who produce club visuals and design work for the music industry
+- We support creative student collectives who produce exciting artwork including club visuals and design work for the music industry.

 Workshops & Studios